-

 If an accredited person wishes to undertake general research[49] using de-identified CDR data, its CDR policy must include:

-• a description of the research to be conducted, and
+- a description of the research to be conducted, and

-• a description of any additional benefit to be provided to the consumer for consenting to the use.
+- a description of any additional benefit to be provided to the consumer for consenting to the use.

 Who CDR data may be disclosed to

-Disclosures to outsourced service providers and non-accredited entities:
+Disclosures to non-accredited entities:

-• Disclosures to any non-accredited entities (including non-accredited outsourced service providers):If an accredited person intends to disclose CDR data to any non-accredited entity, it must include the circumstances in which the accredited person intends to disclose such data.
-[42] Disclosures to non-accredited entities include disclosures:
+- Disclosures to any non-accredited entities: If an accredited person intends to disclose CDR data to any non-accredited entity, it must include the circumstances in which the accredited person intends to disclose such data.[50]
+Disclosures to non-accredited entities include disclosures:

-• to CDR representatives with whom the accredited person has a CDR representative arrangement[43]
+- to CDR representatives with whom the accredited person has a CDR representative arrangement[52]

-• to trusted advisers with a TA disclosure consent,[44] and
+- to trusted advisers with a TA disclosure consent,[53] and

-• of CDR insights to specified persons with an insight disclosure consent.[45]
+- of CDR insights to specified persons with an insight disclosure consent.[54]

 Disclosures to entities located overseas:

-• Disclosures to any overseas accredited persons: If an accredited person is likely to disclose CDR data to any overseas accredited persons,the CDR policy must state this fact,[46] and must also include the countries where they are likely to be located, where practicable.[47]
+- Disclosures to any overseas accredited persons: If an accredited person is likely to disclose CDR data to any overseas accredited persons, the CDR policy must state this fact,[56] and must also include the countries where they are likely to be located, where practicable.[57]
 If there are numerous countries where CDR data may be disclosed, one option would be to list those countries in an appendix or linked document.
 If it is impractical to list countries, the CDR policy could instead provide general regions.

-• Disclosures to any overseas, non-accredited outsourced service providersIf an accredited person is likely to disclose CDR data to any overseas-based, non-accredited outsourced service providers, the CDR policy must include the countries where they are likely to be based, where practicable.[48]
+- Disclosures to any overseas, non-accredited OSPs (including by any CDR representatives or direct or indirect OSPs): If an accredited person, any CDR representative of the accredited person, or any direct or indirect OSP of either the accredited person or CDR representative is likely to disclose CDR data to an overseas, non-accredited direct or indirect OSP, the CDR policy must include the countries in which such direct or indirect OSPs are likely to be based, if practicable to specify this.[58]
 If there are numerous countries where CDR data may be disclosed, one option would be to list those countries in an appendix or linked document.
 If it is impractical to list countries, the CDR policy could instead provide general regions.

 Overseas data storage practices